-Billy Collins is a two-term United States Poet Laureate, New York State Poet, and the author of twelve collections of poetry, including his latest, The Rain in Portugal.
+Billy Collins is a two-term United States Poet Laureate, New York State Poet, and the author of thirteen collections of poetry, including his latest, Whale Day.

 Called “the most popular poet in America” by the New York Times, he has led an unflagging career as a poet and public figure, and has introduced countless readers around the world to new poets and poetry.
 With the Library of Congress, he established Poetry 180, a teaching aid for high school students founded on the belief that “high school is often the place where poetry goes to die.”